ItalyStrap/settings/README.md

 composer require italystrap/settings
 ```

-## Idea
+## Idea of the structure

+* Plugin MUST HAVE one options storage (call get_option one time with all the options)
-Settings COULD HAVE 1 or more pages
+* Plugin COULD HAVE one or more settings pages
-Admin page COULD HAVE menu link
+* Settings page COULD HAVE one menu link
-Admin page COULD HAVE 0, 1 or many section
+* Settings page COULD HAVE 0, 1 or many section
-Sections MUST HAVE at least 1 field
+* Sections MUST HAVE at least 1 field
+* Sections ARE separated by tabs

 ## Basic Usage